What happens when you work out on 5 hours of sleep?

 Keep your ego in check.

-Low-intensity exercises keep your body moving and continues to strengthen your power of habit.
+Low-intensity exercises keep your body moving and continue to strengthen your power of habit.

 I get it.